Amazon

 4. Threat of substitute products: There are many close substitutes for the products and services offered by Amazon.
 However, Amazon has a very strong brand and customer base.
 As a result, it is not easy for substitute products to gain market share.

-5. Rivalry among existing firms: There is intense competition among existing firms in the market.
-Amazon is the clear market leader, but there are many other firms that are trying to compete with Amazon.
+5. Rivalry among existing businesses: There is intense competition among existing businesses in the market.
+Amazon is the clear market leader, but there are many other businesses that are trying to compete with Amazon.

 PESTLE Analysis